Gluten Free Sugar Cookies: A Base for Creativity

 There’s some personal background to share before I tell ya about the gluten-free fruit pizzas below.
 First, I’ve never been a huge sugar cookie fan.
 Sure, I’ll eat one, but I prefer one loaded with chocolate chunks or my friend Mary’s Sea Salt Butterscotch Chip Cookies.
-Sugar cookies have always just been….okay.
-I received this Mehl’s Gluten Free Bakery sugar cookie mix in my May American Gluten-Free box.
-Therefore mind started pondering for a creative way to use it.
+Sugar cookies have always just been “okay.
+When I received a cookie mix in a past subscription box, I tried to think of a more creative way to use it.

 Second thing you should know about me, I have a small obsession with my waffle iron.
 I’ve always wanted to see if I could make cookies in my waffle iron.
 From the photo evidence above, I’m glad to report that it can be done!
 I suggest dipping those waffled sugar cookies in frosting.
 (You can also cook stuffing in your waffle maker.
 True story.)